 The price barrier for most food products is going to be minimal.
 While we know that regardless of whether a customer chooses to shop online or instore that the buying cycle can be compressed into a matter of days.
 While through the use of coupons we can not only diversify the content that we post but we can also leverage the extra reach that we are able to achieve by differentiating our posts in the eyes Facebook’s and others’ feed algorithms.

 Grand marketing & sales strategy, and closing thoughts

-When considering the above, its important to consider the wider marketing strategy of your company, and how social media can contribute to sustainable growth and customer retention.
-It enables any business to consistently reach their target audience, in turn creating familiarity.
-When this is combined with goal focused content and a quality product can create habitability.
+When considering the above, it’s important to consider your wider marketing strategy, and how social media can contribute to sustainable growth and customer retention.
+As it enables any business to consistently reach their target audience, in turn creating familiarity.
+When this is combined with goal-focused content and a quality product it can create habitability.

-Ultimately, what your business posts and when it posts it should be determined by understanding your customer’s buying cycle and how your content can contribute to a favorable decision at each stage of the cycle.
-While also maintain agility to monitor and adjust your content to either better persuade people to buy your product and to consume your product at greater volume.
+Ultimately, what your business posts and when should be determined by understanding your customer’s buying cycle and how your content can contribute to a favorable decision at each stage of the cycle.
+While also maintaining agility to monitor and adjust your content to either better persuade people to buy your product or to consume your product at greater volume.